- Literature Downloads

 Debbie Victor, Uro-oncology Clinical Nurse Specialist, Royal Cornwall Hospital, Truro.

-If you would like printed copies for your clinic or hospital, please email us your requirements.
+If you would like printed copies for your clinic or hospital, please email us your requirements we will happily send them to you.

 We also produces the following kidney cancer factsheets that can be downloaded from this page or ordered in hard copy here.